Watkins, Colorado: 21st Century

-The Watkins post office has been in operation since 1878.
-The community was named after L. A. Watkins, a cattleman.
 Long an unincorporated community, Watkins incorporated as a town on June 15, 2004.
 However, on November 7, 2006, the town voted to revert to being an unincorporated community by a margin of 308-184.

 Watkins is involved in trying to build the First Park in Adams County, and the Watkins Historical Preservation Society is co-operating with the town on some historical buildings for installation in the park as well.
 Colorado Air and Space Port is located near Watkins.

 Geography

 The Watkins CDP has an area of 64.109 km2, including 0.0002 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Watkins CDP for the United States Census 2010.